 Cockles bury themselves in sand and soft sediment and feed by filtering water through their shells and removing plaktonic matter and minute creatures.
 Since they live in the top few inches of sand they can become easily dislodged by high winds, and heavy storms can see whole cockle beds tore up and scattered along a beach.
-For a shellfish cockles are quite mobile and can push their foot out to their shell to dig and propel themselves away from predators as this video shows.
+Cockles are relatively mobile and can push their foot out to their shell to dig and propel themselves away from predators as this video shows.
 Cockles are an important part of the marine food chain as they provide a source of food for a large number of fish species, as well as marine birds.
-Despite the large losses of population due to prey and commercial pressure the cockle population has remained relatively stable as this species can reproduce at a very early age.

 Collection and Storage